November 14, 2018

 No fatalities have yet been reported this year, according to the CDC.

 Cases of AFM have been confirmed in the United States since 2014.
-Most of the cases reported this year came from August to October.
+However, as the CDC reports, most of the cases reported this year came from August to October.

 The CDC reports that initial symptoms include rapid onset of muscle weakness in one or more limbs paired with abnormalities in the gray spinal fluid, which would be visible in an MRI.
 These symptoms are most common in patients ages 21 years old and younger.